Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 I get out of the water: “Come, portal, come up!”
 I turn my back to you: “Open up!
 Swallow me!”
 I step in and the portal disappears.

-*Symmetry Stranger says that he will not follow me – he will only remember me.*
+*Symmetry Stranger says that he will not follow me; he will, however, remember me.*